STRINGSTRING

 INS

-Insulin; Insulin decreases blood glucose concentration.
+Insulin A chain; Insulin decreases blood glucose concentration.
 It increases cell permeability to monosaccharides, amino acids and fatty acids.
-It accelerates glycolysis, the pentose phosphate cycle, and glycogen synthesis in liver
+It accelerates glycolysis, the pentose phosphate cycle, and glycogen synthesis in liver.

 Your Current Organism: